-However, it may not be relevant to discuss the historical dividend yield of Target Company N. Since Listed Issuer M will control Target Company N following the acquisition and, it will be able to control Target Company N's dividend policy.
+However, it may not be relevant to discuss historical dividend yield since Listed Issuer M will control Target Company N following the acquisition and hence, can control Target Company N's dividend policy.

 ✓ The Independent Adviser should discuss the expected earnings contribution of Target Company N and not the Target Company N's historical dividend yield.